Nightshift (magazine): Content

 The web site of the magazine features PDF downloads of the magazine since 2005, and a bulletin board for local musicians, fans, and promoters.

 The Punt

 From 1997 until 2016 Nightshift organised the Punt, an annual music event featuring unsigned Oxfordshire bands in five venues around Oxford.
 The Punt was conceived during the warm-up for Oxford Sound City in 1997.
-Among the acts that received early exposure after being picked to play at the Punt were Young Knives, Stornoway, Little Fish, Fixers and Elizabeth, the band featuring a teenage Yannis Phillipakis and Jack Bevan, later of Foals.
+Among the acts that received early exposure after being picked to play at the Punt were Young Knives, Stornoway, Little Fish, Fixers and Elizabeth, the band featuring a teenage Yannis Phillipakis, later of Foals.